parinfer/parinfer.js/lib/test/cases/indent-mode.md

 (def b )
 ```

-Once the cursor leaves the line, the inferred close-parens are moved to the end
+Once the cursor leaves the line, the space is removed.
-of the last token.

 ```in
 (def b )